KiiChain/Kii-RWA-Protocol/README.md

 ### 5. Claim Topics Registry

 Stores the required claim topics for token eligibility.
 It is used for compliance.
-Only those with role ClaimRegistryManager can change this.
+Only those with role OwnerRole::ClaimRegistryManager can change this.

 #### Storage
 - `token_claim_topics`: Vec<u32>